-Dependents of MSP beneficiaries are also eligible for coverage if they are residents of B.C.
-Dependents include a spouse, children and dependent post-secondary students who are residents of B.C. using the conditions as set out above.
+Dependents of MSP beneficiaries are also eligible for coverage if they are B.C. residents as set out above.
+Dependents include a spouse, children and dependent post-secondary students.

-- Spouse: a resident of B.C. who is married to or is living and cohabiting in a marriage-like relationship with the applicant, and may be of the same gender as the applicant.
+Spouse: A resident of B.C. who is married to or is living and cohabiting in a marriage-like relationship with the applicant.

-- is a child of a beneficiary or a person in respect of whom the beneficiary stands in place of a parent,
+- is a child of a beneficiary or a person who stands in place of a parent;

 - is supported by the beneficiary.

-- in full-time attendance at a recognized post-secondary institution, and
+- in full-time attendance at a recognized post-secondary institution (this includes trade, technical or high schools); and

 - supported by a beneficiary who is the person’s parent or who stands in place of the person’s parent.